FAQs

 Bellydance - Wear comfortable, breathable clothing and bare feet or slippers.

-• To book a drop in: 1. create an account in our online portal 2. find the drop down menu in the TOP LEFT CORNER & select DROP IN 3. choose your class!
+• To book a drop in: 1. create an account in our online portal 2. find the drop down menu in the TOP LEFT CORNER & select DROP IN 3. choose your class & date!